 - Remember the acronym PASS (pull, aim, squeeze, and sweep for how to use a fire extinguisher.

 It’s important to have fire safety top of mind and to always be on the lookout.
-As always, everyone in the facility keeps their workspace clear of fire hazards.
+As always, everyone in the facility keeps their workspace clear of fire hazards, a notion encouraged by a fire prevention toolbox talk.

 Controlling fire hazards

 When you see a potential fire hazard, you should try to control it immediately if it’s safe to do so.
 This involves doing things like cleaning up clutter or debris, putting tools away, securing a work area, or adjusting equipment.
 Sometimes, it’s not safe to control fire hazards without assistance.
 In these situations, notify your manager or the EHS team of the issue.
-They’ll be able to assess the hazard and find a long-term solution that either effectively controls it or removes it completely.
+They’ll be able to assess the hazard and find a long-term solution that either effectively controls it or removes it completely, using guidelines from the toolbox talk strategy.